- PA Storage Unit Lien Law Explained

 Storage auctions in Pennsylvania take place when an account is at least 72 full days past due.
 Storage facilities are required by the lien law to advertise the sale of each individual unit publicly.
 This advertisement will appear at least 10 days prior to the scheduled sale.
 The ad is required to include the tenant name, unit number and the facility location, as well the date and time of the sale.
 We run these ads in the local newspaper for any auctions we have scheduled each month.

 Tenants are able, and encouraged, to make their payments at any time up until the moment the auction begins.
-If full payment of the past due rent and fees has been made by the tenant prior to the auction, the sale of that unit is cancelled, all ownership of the contents is restored immediately to the tenant and the over-lock is removed.
+If full payment of the past due rent and fees has been made by the tenant prior to the auction, the sale of that unit is canceled, all ownership of the contents is restored immediately to the tenant and the over-lock is removed.

 Storage auctions are held once per month at all Investment Real Estate Management facilities.
 All storage auctions are open to the public.
 However, employees of IREM and their immediate families are not permitted to participate in the auctions.
 This will ring true for you and your employees when you hold auctions as well.
 The auctioneer will open the unit so attendees can examine the contents.
 Attendees are not permitted, at any point before or during the sale, to enter the unit or touch any items inside the unit.
 This may vary state to state, but we follow this guideline at the facilities we manage in Pennsylvania and Maryland.